Financial Adoption Options

 Tax benefits for adoption #107 (IRS Tax Credit Website)

 Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion for employer-provided adoption assistance.
 For tax years 1997 through 2009, the credit was nonrefundable.
 For 2010 and 2011 the credit was refundable.
-For tax year 2012, the credit has reverted to being nonrefundable, with a maximum amount (dollar limitation) of $12,650 per child.
+And for 2012, the credit has reverted to being nonrefundable.

 What this mean to adoptive families: